WINE 7777 - Wine Business Research Project (M)

-Course Code WINE 7777 Course Wine Business Research Project (M) Coordinating Unit Adelaide Business School Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 36 hours Available for Study Abroad and Exchange N Prerequisites COMMERCE 7039 Course Description This capstone course draws upon the core and chosen elective curriculum to culminate in a robust original research project based upon an actual wine business, with results integrated into a 5 year business plan or a minor thesis.
-Skills developed include high level strategic thinking and planning, and the ability to plan and execute original research.
-The course integrates all of the interfacing elements between wine, business, and marketing, as these relate to the wine industry of today.
+Course Code WINE 7777 Course Wine Business Research Project (M) Coordinating Unit Adelaide Business School Term Trimester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 36 hours Available for Study Abroad and Exchange N Prerequisites COMMERCE 7039 Course Description This capstone course draws upon the core and chosen elective curriculum to culminate in a robust original research project based upon an actual wine business with results integrated into a 5 year business plan or a minor thesis exploring an identified theoretic area worthy of exploration.
+Skills developed include high level strategic planning and the ability to plan and execute original research.
+Hence, the course integrates all of the interfacing elements between wine, business and marketing management as these relate to the 'real-world' side of the wine industry of today.

 Course overview and assessments.

 Course Learning OutcomesOn successful completion of this course, students will be able to:

 1. Communicate and work effectively with academic and/or industry partners respective to the area under investigation.